 Track Your Amazon Sales Rank with Sellics

-Our Sales Rank Tracker will check your product rankings every day, and display the development of your sales rank in a handy chart.
-To research new products on Amazon, you can also use our Product Research tool; browse through more than 700,000 Amazon products in our database, easily filter by sales rank, and determine the best sellers in your product category.
+Our software will check your product rankings every day, and display the development of your sales rank in a handy chart.
+To research new products on Amazon, you can also use our tool: browse through more than 700,000 Amazon products in our database, easily filter by sales rank, and determine the best sellers in your product category.